Bounds checking: Index checking

 Index checking means that, in all expressions indexing an array, the index value is checked against the bounds of the array (which were established when the array was defined), and if the index is out-of-bounds, further execution is suspended via some sort of error.
 Because reading or especially writing a value outside the bounds of an array may cause the program to malfunction or crash or enable security vulnerabilities (see buffer overflow), index checking is a part of many high-level languages.

 Early compiled programming languages with index checking ability included ALGOL 60, ALGOL 68 and Pascal, as well as interpreted programming languages such as BASIC.

 Many programming languages, such as C, never perform automatic bounds checking to raise speed.
 However, this leaves many off-by-one errors and buffer overflows uncaught.
 Many programmers believe these languages sacrifice too much for rapid execution.
 In his 1980 Turing Award lecture, C. A. R. Hoare described his experience in the design of ALGOL 60, a language that included bounds checking, saying:

 A consequence of this principle is that every occurrence of every subscript of every subscripted variable was on every occasion checked at run time against both the upper and the lower declared bounds of the array.
 Many years later we asked our customers whether they wished us to provide an option to switch off these checks in the interest of efficiency on production runs.
 Unanimously, they urged us not to—they already knew how frequently subscript errors occur on production runs where failure to detect them could be disastrous.
 I note with fear and horror that even in 1980, language designers and users have not learned this lesson.
 In any respectable branch of engineering, failure to observe such elementary precautions would have long been against the law.

-Mainstream languages that enforce run time checking include Ada, C#, Haskell, Java, JavaScript, Lisp, PHP, Python, Ruby, Rust, and Visual Basic.
+Mainstream languages that enforce run time checking include Ada, Haskell, JavaScript, Lisp, PHP, Python, Ruby, and Visual Basic.
 The D and OCaml languages have run time bounds checking that is enabled or disabled with a compiler switch.

-In C++ run time checking is not part of the language, but part of the STL and is enabled with a compiler switch (_GLIBCXX_DEBUG=1 or _LIBCPP_DEBUG=1).
-C# also supports unsafe regions: sections of code that (among other things) temporarily suspend bounds checking to raise efficiency.
+In Java, exceptions are thrown on bounds checks: java.lang.IndexOutOfBoundsException is thrown on any collection bounds check, while its subclass java.lang.ArrayIndexOutOfBoundsException is thrown specifically for array bounds checks.
+C# similarly has System.IndexOutOfRangeException for arrays and System.ArgumentOutOfRangeException for collections, which are distinct exceptions.
+C# also supports unsafe blocks, which can temporarily suspend bounds checking to raise efficiency.
 These are useful for speeding up small time-critical bottlenecks without sacrificing the safety of a whole program.

+In Rust, raw indexing (i.e. v[i]) always performs a bounds check and thus incurs runtime cost, but can also be avoided entirely through iterators, which always stop at the end pointer.